d12frosted/fish-mode/README.md

 * support of `comment-dwim`
 * `fish` files are associated with `fish-mode` by default

-TODO:

-* indentation function sets point to the end of indentation

 ## Contribute

 Pull requests are welcome, as well as feature requests and bug reports.